Voctor-367/BioLitExplorer/README.md

 **[[Accces BioLit Explorer](https://biolitexplorer.streamlit.app/)]**

-No local installation or configuration is required to test the application.
+**To make things easier, you can use any dataset available in the `sample-dataset` folder to start a study**.No local installation or configuration is required to test the application.

 ## 🛠️ Technologies Used